 Wrist numbness and pain typically develops over time.
 As symptoms worsen, it may become more difficult to use your hand normally.

-Dr. Tarabishy starts your evaluation by discussing your job and activities to determine if you’re at risk for carpal tunnel.
-He also performs a physical exam, moving your wrist and fingers to identify areas of pain.
+The team starts your evaluation by discussing your job and activities to determine if you’re at risk for carpal tunnel.
+They also perform a physical exam, moving your wrist and fingers to identify areas of pain.

 Imaging tests may help identify areas where the nerve is compressed.
 These tests may include an X-ray or MRI.